harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/aquasec-scanner-reference.md

 <StoRootRequirements />

-## Aquasec step settings for STO scans
+## Aqua Security step settings for STO scans

-The recommended workflow is add an Aquasec step to a Security Tests or CI Build stage and then configure it as described below.
+The recommended workflow is add an Aqua Security step to a Security Tests or CI Build stage and then configure it as described below.
 You can also configure scans programmatically by copying, pasting, and editing the [YAML definition](#yaml-configuration).

 ### Scan settings